apergy/imify/README.md

 - Make use of Marionette entity requesters
 - Create shared server/client business logic
 - Add ability to see online users
+- Look into to using React
+- Add ability to generate random chat e.g "/gH4kd"